Weingarten Calculus with Virtual Isometries: Acknowledgments

 \section{Acknowledgments}

-B. C. is supported by JSPS Grant-in-Aid Scientific Research (A) no. 25H00593, and Challenging Research (Exploratory) no. 20K20882 and 23K17299.
+B. C. is supported by JSPS Grant-in-Aid for Scientific Research (A) no. 25H00593, and Challenging Research (Exploratory) nos.
+20K20882 and 23K17299.

-S. M. is supported by JSPS Grant-in-Aid Scientific Research (C) no. 22K03233.
+S. M. is supported by JSPS Grant-in-Aid for Scientific Research (C) no. 22K03233.

-The idea to work on this project arose from discussions of B. C. with Sasha Bufetov and a talk by Ashkan Nikeghbali at the June 2023 RIMS conference on ``Random Matrices and Applications''.
-We acknowledge discussions with them and the support of RIMS.
+The idea to work on this project arose from discussions between B. C. and Sasha Bufetov, and from a talk by Ashkan Nikeghbali at the June 2023 RIMS conference on ``Random Matrices and Applications''.
+We are grateful for these stimulating conversations and for the support provided by RIMS.